osohq/oso/docs/why-oso.rst

 A way to think of inferences is "you get out more than what you put in".
 Every rule that you add gives oso more possible options and combinations of things to try.
-Your work scales linearly, but the logic you can express grows exponentionally -- this is some of the value added by the oso search algorithm.
+Your work scales linearly, but the logic you can express grows exponentially -- this is some of the value added by the oso search algorithm.

 To learn more about how polar and logic programming works head over to :doc:`/language/polar-fundamentals`